Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: Introduction

 This paper takes a fresh look at the time-evolution of the failure probability in (\ref{eq:ct_constraint}), specifically in continuous-time.
 Related work is outlined in Section \ref{s:related_work}.
 Section \ref{s:time_additive} leverages the language of first-exit times to produce a time-additive framework for continuous-time risk estimation.
 The classic theory is rich and well-explored, but to the best of the authors' knowledge no techniques yet exist to enable computation in the context of generic nonlinear systems and nonlinear constraints.
 To address this, we propose a piecewise-continuous approximation in Sections \ref{s:piecewise} and \ref{s:computation} that provably converges as the time discretization is refined -- this allows us to losslessly extend classic results for constant-coefficient systems.
 As a second contribution, we identify a lightweight method to account for ``safety-thus-far'' that avoids attempting to approximate an explicit posterior and ensures conservatism without being excessively so.
-Finally, we identify a large class of systems for which the requisite numerical quadratures can be computed exactly at significantly-reduced dimension, which is critical to ensure computational feasibility.
-The resulting risk approximation is empirically demonstrated in Section \ref{s:experiments} to well-approximate MC estimates while retaining the computational simplicity and general applicability of direct methods, paving the way for risk-aware, continuous motion planning onboard real-world systems.
+Finally, the resulting risk approximation is empirically demonstrated in Section \ref{s:experiments} to well-approximate MC estimates while retaining the computational simplicity and general applicability of direct methods, paving the way for risk-aware, continuous motion planning onboard real-world systems.
+For the interested reader, \refAppRedQuad{} shows how the requisite numerical quadratures can be computed at significantly-reduced dimension, which is critical to ensure computational feasibility.